 JACKmEnglish Derived from Jackin (earlier Jankin), a medieval diminutive of JOHN.
+There could be some early influence from the unrelated French name JACQUES.
 It is often regarded as an independent name.
 During the Middle Ages it was very common, and it became a slang word meaning "man".
-It was frequently used in fairy tales and nursery rhymes, such as 'Jack and the Beanstalk', 'Little Jack Horner, and Jack Sprat.... [more]
+It was frequently used in fairy tales and nursery rhymes, such as Jack and the Beanstalk, Little Jack Horner, and Jack Sprat.... [more]

-WENDYfEnglish In the case of the character from J. M. Barrie's play 'Peter Pan' (1904), it was created from the nickname fwendy"friend", given to the author by a young friend.
+WENDYfEnglish In the case of the character from J. M. Barrie's play Peter Pan (1904), it was created from the nickname fwendy"friend", given to the author by a young friend.
 However, the name was used prior to the play (rarely), in which case it could be related to the Welsh name GWENDOLEN and other names beginning with the element gwen meaning "white, fair, blessed".
 The name only became common after Barrie's play ran.